juhp/fbrnch/README.md

 ```
 $ fbrnch rename-rawhide [package]
 ```
-to rename an old master branch locally to rawhide.
+to rename an old local master branch to rawhide.

 ### Parallel building
 fbrnch can sort packages automatically and build them in parallel